TomArcher/technical-blog/content/posts/how-ai-reads-code/index.md

 "def is_palindrome(s): return s == s[::-1]"
 ```

 The log probability for `s[::-1]` is extremely high because that slice notation is a canonical pattern in the training corpus for palindrome detection.
+(For a deeper look at what *log probability* means and why models use it, see [Inside the Mind of a Model: How AI Turns Meaning into Math](/posts/how-ai-turns-meaning-into-math/).)

-Replace it with a less common variant:
+Now, consider a less common variant of the same prompt:

 ```
 "def is_palindrome(s): return s == ''.join(reversed(s))"
 ```

-and the probability distribution shifts.
+Here, the probability distribution shifts.
 Both are correct, but one feels "unnatural" to the model.
 AI reads code with a memory of popularity, not authority.

 ---